dphiggs01/ASK_Amy_Example_Skills/alexa_02_coffee_facts_skill/README.md

-# The Alexa Fun Fact Skill
+# The Alexa Coffee Facts Skill
 Have Alexa read interesting random facts on any subject of your choosing.
-Here is an interesting fact using ASK Amy this skill is written in less than 25 lines of code!
+For this specific skill we have chosen Coffee Facts.
+But here is an interesting fact using ASK Amy this skill is written in less than 25 lines of code!

 ### This example skill demonstrates the following features: